Who are the Rohingya and why are they fleeing?

 Bangladesh does not consider the Rohingya to be Bangladeshi.

 There are varying estimates of how many live in the South Asian country, but it is believed to be in the hundreds of thousands.
-Amnesty International estimates around half a million undocumented Rohingya live there.
+Amnesty International estimates around half a million undocumented Rohingya live in Bangladesh.

 The country sometimes allows the Rohingya to live in camps on its border, but on other occasions, it simply sends them back to Myanmar.
-Those who stay, live as illegal immigrants, which usually means a life of poverty, without the right to work or access to education.
+Those who stay live as illegal immigrants, which usually means a life of poverty, without the right to work or access to education.

 Other countries in Asia have been just as unwelcoming.
 In 2015, groups of Rohingya were stranded at sea in Southeast Asia, as Thailand, Malaysia and Indonesia pushed them back and forth between each other, refusing to take them in.
 Indonesia even ordered its fishermen to stop rescuing them.